DizzyFIX Frequently Asked Questions

 Is the DizzyFIX hard to use?

 No. The device itself is a surprisingly simple treatment to relieve dizziness.
-The device comes with complete instructions and a helpful DVD, which provides a video demonstration.
+The device comes with complete instructions or you can watch the DizzyFix Instructional Video here: www.dizzyfix.com/instructions.
 We recommend that you have another person with you to help out if needed.

 How quickly does the DizzyFIX work?